RWSCollab/coi-policy/README.md

-# coi-policy
+# RWSC Conflict of Interest Policy
-RWSC Conflict of Interest Policy
+This page contains the code for the website that displays the Conflict of Interest Policy developed by the RWSC Steering Committee.